 - Who funds cancer research?

-What we know about cancer evolves over time as more and more research is done.
-Health research has helped make the medical treatments and health programs available today possible.
-These advances have contributed to the five-year survival rate from all cancers increasing from 47% to 66% in the past two decades.
+What we know about cancer changes over time as more research is done.
+Health research has led to the medical treatments and health programs available today.
+These advances have helped the five-year survival rate for all cancers to rise from 52% to 68% over the past 20 years.

-The search for better methods of prevention, diagnosis and treatment for all human diseases is ongoing and requires the active participation of patients, carers and healthy people.
+The search for better ways to prevent, diagnose and treat human diseases is ongoing.
+It requires the active participation of patients, carers and healthy people.